heeseorain/mini_module_abm/exercise4.md

 1. If not already opened, open the file `22mar2023_isobenefit_new_forest_hrkwon.nlogo`.

 2. Download the census microdata of the case area: [census_2011_new_forest.csv](https://github.com/heeseorain/mini_module_abm/blob/master/data/census_2011_new_forest.csv){:target="_blank"} and save it in your working directory (e.g. your "mini_module_abm" folder).
 - Note: I've prepared this csv file for this exercise session based on the 2011 Census microdata.
+Note that this csv file contains residents of the New Forest district, which is larger than our case area.
-For more information, see [Census 2021 microdata](https://www.ons.gov.uk/census/2011census/2011censusdata/censusmicrodata){:target="_blank"}.
+- For more information, see [Census 2021 microdata](https://www.ons.gov.uk/census/2011census/2011censusdata/censusmicrodata){:target="_blank"}.
 If you want, you can download the Microdata Teaching File and explore in your own time.

 3. Open the file and have a quick look.